-Wind, sand, and a dream of flight brought Wilbur and Orville Wright to Kitty Hawk, North Carolina where, after four years of experimentation, they achieved the first successful airplane flights in 1903.
+Wind, sand, and a dream of flight brought Wilbur and Orville Wright to Kitty Hawk, North Carolina where, after four years of scientific experimentation, they achieved the first successful airplane flights on December 17, 1903.
 With courage and perseverance, these self-taught engineers relied on teamwork and application of the scientific process.
 What they achieved changed our world forever.

 By The Numbers

 - 10 national parks